Subham3099/AI_JOB_SCHEDULING_UT/README.md

 Data Preprocessing: Developed robust data preprocessing pipelines to handle uncertain processing time data, ensuring compatibility with the chosen AI algorithms.

-Algorithm Implementation: Implemented state-of-the-art AI algorithms, such as Genetic Algorithms, Particle Swarm Optimization, and Reinforcement Learning, to tackle the job scheduling problem.
+Algorithm Implementation: Implemented state-of-the-art AI algorithms, such as Simulated Annealing, to tackle the job scheduling problem.
 These algorithms were customized to handle uncertainties effectively.

 Model Training and Optimization: Designed training strategies and optimization techniques to fine-tune the AI models for improved scheduling accuracy and reduced makespan.